Dicloxacillin Viatris (Dicloxacillin Sodium)

 - stomach upset

-- wind
+- gas

 - loose stools

-- oral thrush (white, furry sore tongue and mouth)
+- oral thrush

-- vaginal thrush (sore and itchy vagina, vaginal discharge)
+- vaginal thrush

 Seek immediate medical attention if you experience:

-- blood in the urine
+- blood in urine

-- excess protein in the urine
+- excess protein in urine

 - severe stomach cramps